Assembly Bill 890

 According to BPC Section 2837.103, the following criteria must be met to become a 103 NP:

-2. Holds a National Certification in a recognized population focus, consistent with 16 CCR 1481, by a national certifying body accredited by the National Commission for Certifying Agencies or the American Board of Nursing Specialties and recognized by the Board.
+• Holds a National Certification by a national certifying body accredited by the National Commission for Certifying Agencies or the American Board of Nursing Specialties and recognized by the Board.

 Transition to Practice